 (a) Exceptions

-Pursuant to State Finance and Procurement Article, §3A-311(b), a unit is permitted to purchase information technology and provide information technology services that are not non-visually accessible if (i) the information technology is not available with nonvisual access because the essential elements of the information technology are visual and nonvisual equivalence cannot be developed; or (ii) the cost of modifying the information technology for compatibility with software and hardware for nonvisual access would increase the price of the procurement by more than 5 percent.
-However, information technology and information technology services shall be obtained, whenever possible, without modification for compatibility with software and hardware for nonvisual access. (*see Note, below) Pursuant to COMAR 21.05.08.05B, the procurement officer must make a determination if the nonvisual access clause is not required.
+Pursuant to State Finance and Procurement Article, §3A-311(b), a unit is permitted to purchase information technology and provide information technology services that are not non-visually accessible if (i) the information technology is not available with nonvisual access because the essential elements of the information technology are visual and nonvisual equivalence cannot be developed; or (ii) the cost of modifying the information technology for compatibility with software and hardware for nonvisual access would increase the price of the procurement by more than 15 percent.
+However, information technology and information technology services shall be obtained, whenever possible, without modification for compatibility with software and hardware for nonvisual access. (*see Note, below) Pursuant to

 The Department of Information Technology recommends that a solicitation obtain two prices from each bidder/offeror in the procurement of information technology or the provision of information technology services if the information technologies being procured are not compliant with the standards adopted in COMAR 14.33.02.
 The first price would provide the base costs without modification for compatibility with software and hardware for nonvisual access, and the second price would include the costs for modifying the information technologies for compatibility with software and hardware for nonvisual access.